facelessuser/coloraide/docs/src/markdown/api/index.md

     for alpha compositing.
 The current color is treated as the source (top layer) and the provided color as the backdrop (bottom layer).
 Colors will be composited in the `srgb` color space unless otherwise specified.

-    Colors should generally be RGB-ish colors (sRGB, Display P3, A98 RGB, etc.).
+    Compositing should generally be applied in RGB-ish color spaces (sRGB, Display P3, A98 RGB, etc.).
 The algorithm is designed only for RGB-ish colors.
 Non-RGB-ish colors are likely to provide nonsense results.

     Supported blend modes are: